magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 function.
 It accepts keyword/value pairs, where the keywords are the names of the attributes you want to set.
 In our sample, the only attribute we are going to set is the `value` attribute of each `input` field.
-So let's start by adding to the `deftemplate` call both the selector clause and the trasformation function for each input field:
+So let's start by adding to the `shopping.clj` `deftemplate` call both the selector clause and the trasformation function for each input field:

 ```clojure